-The department will be able to retain a viable number of providers to ensure sufficient access for Medicaid clients throughout the state.
+The department will be able to retain access for Medicaid clients by retaining a viable number of service providers throughout the state.

 STAKEHOLDER IMPACT

 All of the provider associations and advocate groups are expected to support this change, including Leading Age, Washington Health Care Association, Providence, Washington Residential Care Council, the ARC of Washington, the Developmental Disabilities Council, and the Eldercare Alliance.